How to open a UK business bank account from the US

 International transfer fees

-You can expect to pay around 2.6% to 3.5% of your transfer amount based on exchange rates and international transfer fees.
+Based on exchange rates and international transfer fees, you can expect to pay around 2.6% to 3.5% of your transfer amount.
 Money transfer specialists can cost around 60% to 70% less.

 However, UK banks use a tiered system.
-This means that the exchange rate margin is dependent on the amount of money that you transfer.
+This means that the exchange rate margin depends on the amount of money you transfer.
 Small transfers have a much larger exchange rate margin than larger transfers.
 You’ll find that the best rates are reserved for transfers meeting £200,000 and above.

 Account closure fees

 Account closure fees are rare, but you can never be too sure.
-It’s best to look over your product disclosure prior to closing your account, or contact your UK bank directly to get the most accurate information.
+It’s best to review your product disclosure prior to closing your account or contact your UK bank directly to get the most accurate information.

 Foreign exchange rates